goitacademy/nodejs-homework-template/readme.md

 ## Connect to your own database

-In order to use your database, you need to create an .env file in the project root and write the connection string to your database in the DB_HOST variable.
+In order to use your database, you need to create an .env file in the project root and write the connection string to your database in the DB_HOST variable and SECRET_KEY variable for encrypt your password.

+An example .env file can be viewed in the file .env.example

 Connection string in .env file:
 DB_HOST=mongodb+srv://<user>:<password>@cluster0.avhnq.mongodb.net/<my_database>?retryWrites=true&w=majority